Last-mile and adoption programs

 AB 1665 created the Line Extension Program (LEP) as a pilot project within the California Advanced Services Fund (CASF) Broadband Infrastructure Grant Account, setting a $5 million program budget.
 Under the LEP, an individual household and/or property owner can apply for an infrastructure grant to offset the costs of connecting a household or property to an existing or proposed facility-based broadband provider.
 The CPUC may consider modification to the program rules in Rulemaking (R.) 20-08-021.

 Read more about the Line Extension Grant Account.

 Rural and Urban Regional Broadband Consortia Grant Account

 This program provides grants to eligible consortia to facilitate the deployment of broadband services by assisting infrastructure grant applicants in the project development or grant application process.
-Updates to this program and subsequent application rounds are being considered in Rulemaking (R.) 20-08-021.
+The CPUC is implementing this program in Rulemaking (R.) 20-08-021.

 California LifeLine Program

-The California LifeLine program provides a monthly subsidy of $14.85 to low-income qualified participants for wireline or mobile voice and broadband services.
-The program works in tandem with the federal Lifeline program is operated by the Federal Communications Commission, which provides a monthly subsidy of up to $9.25 for telephone and broadband services.
+The California LifeLine program provides a monthly subsidy of $16.23 to low-income qualified participants for wireline or mobile voice and broadband services.
+The program works in tandem with the federal Lifeline program, operated by the Federal Communications Commission, which provides a monthly subsidy of up to $9.25 for telephone and broadband services.

 California Teleconnect Fund